Last updated on January 19th, 2021.

-In the summer, they’re harder to see because they spread out.
+In the summer, manatees are harder to find because they spread out.
 When the water is warm, they have no reason to gather near warm water sources, so manatees can be anywhere.
-Sometimes they even swim just offshore of beaches; I’ve often seen them near Coquina Beach, Anna Maria Island and Longboat Key.
+Sometimes they even swim just offshore of beaches.
+I’ve often seen them near Coquina Beach, Anna Maria Island and Longboat Key.

 What’s the best time of day to see manatees?

 As with most wildlife, the morning is generally the best time to see manatees.
-Both the ambient air and water temperatures will be at their coldest, and manatees body temperatures will be at their lowest.
-Because they need to warm up, manatees are likely to be more active, and are more likely to be gathered in predictable locations.
+Both the outside air and water temperatures will be at their coldest, and manatees body temperatures will be at their lowest.
+Because they need to warm up, manatees are likely to be more active in the early morning, and are more likely to be gathered in predictable locations, around warm water sources.